daveworth/not-so-secret-sauce/topics/best-practices-and-patterns.md

 ### Continuous Integration

-Highgroove encourages all developers to use [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) to run test suites automatically, routinely, and often.
-While Highgroove does not force the use of a particular CI solution, [Tddium](http://www.tddium.com) is provided for all Highgroovers to use.
+All developers are encouraged to use [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) to run test suites automatically, routinely, and often.
+Hosted options include [Tddium](http://www.tddium.com), which can be configured to automatically trigger builds and send build status email notifications each time you push to Github.

 Tools and patterns we like